tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 	}
 {% endhighlight %}

 At this point our `o.pos` is converted to Clip space by `MVP`.
-So `ComputeScreenPos` is a cross-platform unityGC function that essentially takes the [-1,1] coordinates of your vertex and preps them for interpolation, setting the right w param for you to divide with once you get to the fragment.
-Then your uv will be within [0,1] in screenspace (0 is bottom left).
+So `ComputeScreenPos` is a cross-platform unityGC function that takes the Clip Space coordinates of your vertex and does all that automatic stuff described above that happens to `o.pos` (up until NDC), setting the right w param for you to perspective-divide with yourself once you get to the fragment.
+Then your uv will be within [0,1] in NDC space (0 is bottom left).

 This is the divide in the fragment: `float2 screenUV = i.uv.xy / i.uv.w;`.